Ketogenic Diet Meal Planning Strategies

 How About Lunch:

-Lunch could be a number of things such as a creamy guacamole with coconut milk, lemon, apple cider vinegar and herbs.
+Using Ketogenic Diet Meal Planning for lunch could yield a number of things such as a creamy guacamole with coconut milk, lemon, apple cider vinegar and herbs.
 You can serve this with flax crackers or with kale chips, red cabbage, celery, cucumbers, etc. You could also have a big salad (without tomatoes or fruit) with diced avocado, fresh squeezed lemon, extra virgin olive oil and herbs.

 During the winter-time you may want to have some bone broth stew with grass-fed beef bones and meat or pastured chicken bones and meat.
 Load it up with non-starchy veggies and you have an incredibly nutrient dense, easy to digest meal.